▶️ Summit takes 2nd at 5A state boys basketball tournament

-The Summits boys basketball team claimed silver Friday night at Gill Coliseum in Corvallis after falling to the defending champion Wilsonville Wildcats 43-36.
+The Summit Storm boys basketball team claimed silver Friday night at Gill Coliseum in Corvallis after falling to the defending champion Wilsonville Wildcats 43-36.

 Kallen Gutridge led the way for Wilsonville with 17 points.
 Summit was led by Collin Moore, who finished the game with 16 points.

-The Redmond Panther fell to Crescent Valley 52-50, placing 5th at state.
+The Redmond Panthers fell to Crescent Valley 52-50, placing 5th at state.

 In 4A, the Crook County boys basketball team won its consolation game against Baker 60-52.
 They play Marist Catholic Saturday morning for a chance at 3rd place.